richiekastl/richiekastl.com/content/posts/2020-03-27---How-to-actually-get-your-side-projects-done.md

 tags:
   - "side hustles"
   - "Web Development"
-description: "In this post I'll describe the 4 deadly traps that have killed my side hustles so that you don't have the suffer from the same fate."
+description: "In this post I'll describe the 4 deadly traps that have killed my side hustles."
 socialImage: ""
 ---